 In Cambodia three martial arts are practiced.
-The most popular is Bradal Serey, which is kickboxing, with nearly the same rules and style as Thai Boxing (Muay Thai).
-Bradal Serey is the national sport, and the television networks broadcast professional fights weekly.
+The most popular is Pradal Serey, which is kickboxing, with nearly the same rules and style as Thai Boxing (Muay Thai).
+Pradal Serey is the national sport, and the television networks broadcast professional fights weekly.

 Bokator (the Thai variation is called Muay Thai Boran, see below under ‘The Difference’) is an all encompassing ancient fighting art, includes punches, kicks, knees, elbows, grappling, ground fighting, and weapons.
 The practitioners fight without gloves.
 Their hands are wrapped with ropes or traditional krama scarves.

 Japbab Boran Khmer (Khmer wrestling) is the least practiced of the Khmer martial arts.
 There are a handful of wrestling clubs country wide.
 They meet annually for the national wrestling competition, which is a big spectator event.
 In Khmer wrestling, the goal is to force the opponent’s back onto the ground.

 Immortalised on the walls of the Angkor temples, this ancient art form is elbow over fist one of the most distinctive and entertaining martial arts in this neck of the woods.
 Kun Khmer or Pradal Serey (‘free fighting’) is thought to be the forerunner to many of the now better known martial art forms in the region, which may explain why the Khmer Empire was such a force to be reckoned with in its day.
 Now Cambodia’s national sport, the discipline consists of stand up striking and clinch fighting with a match won by knockout or points.
 Fighters strike opponents using the hands, feet, knees and elbows, with this arm joint leading to more victories than any other striking technique.